- 1 Introduction

 - 10 The Bottom Line

-Although we are not going to discuss hair removal methods at length, below is an overview of different types of body hair removal techniques you can use to hide them completely.
+Although we will not discuss hair removal methods at length, below is an overview of different types of body hair removal techniques you can use to hide them completely.

 Types of Body Hair